 In addition to above structures, it also includes:

 - Femoral branch of the genitofemoral nerve.

-A short accounts of some contents of the femoral triangle is provided in the subsequent text.
+A short account of some contents of the femoral triangle is supplied in the subsequent text.

 Femoral Artery and Its Branches

 The femoral artery traverses the femoral triangle from the midpoint of its base to the apex.
 The artery enters downward and medially.
 Consequently, in the base of triangle, it is located lateral to the femoral vein but at its apex it is located anterior to the vein.
 The femoral artery gives 3 superficial branches (superficial epigastric, superficial circumflex iliac, and superficial external pudendal) and 2 deep branches (profunda femoris and deep external pudendal).
 The profunda femoris is the largest branch of the femoral artery.
 It appears from the lateral side of the femoral artery about 3.5 cm below the inguinal ligamentand coils medially behind the femoral vessels.
 It gives rise to medial and lateral circumflex femoral arteries.
 The medial circumflex artery goes away by passing between the psoas major and pectineus.
 The lateral circumflex femoral artery enters laterally between the anterior and posterior sections of the femoral nerve.